ayurichev/CollectionIndexedView/README.md

 Index view supports scrolling by tap and pan gestures (like UITableView index does), custom fonts and insets (which UITableView doesn't support).

 Index is always built for last section of collection view.
 I wrote this class for special client needs: to provide layout for long lists of names (that can be city names, country names, hotel names).
-All names will be in last sectionж; first sections contains a "special" lists, i.g. biggest cities and countries, top rated hotels, etc.
+All names will be in last section; first sections contains a "special" lists, i.g. biggest cities and countries, top rated hotels, etc.